HLS Class Recordings

-The Handbook of Academic Policies sets out the approved reasons for which Harvard Law School may record classes for absent students.
+The Handbook of Academic Policies (HAP) sets out the approved reasons for which Harvard Law School may audio-record classes for absent students.
+Please consult the HAP for additional policy information surrounding class recordings.

-This page sets out the timing and process information for student class recording requests for academic year 2022-2023.
-Please note that this page may be updated during the academic year, with reasonable notice to students, to reflect any necessary changes to timing and process information.
+Please note that this page may be updated during the academic year to reflect any necessary changes to timing and processes.

 Timing of Student Recording Requests